 - Activate the throttle control lever several times to check that it operates easily and smoothly.
-The throttle control lever must return to idle position when released. - Check fuel level - Check that the skis and the track are not frozen to the ground or snow surface and that the steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles
+The throttle control lever must return to idle position when released. - · Check fuel level. - Check injection oil level (if applicable). - Check that the skis and the track are not frozen to the ground or snow surface and that steering operates freely. - Activate the brake control lever and make sure the brake fully applies before the brake control lever touches the handlebar grip. - Verify that the path ahead of the vehicle is clear of bystanders and obstacles.

-WARNING: Only start your snow-mobile once all components are checked and functioning properly.
+WARNING: Only start your snowmobile once all components are checked and functioning properly.